Today, we are going to discuss alcohol markers and what are the best alcohol marker sets to invest in.

 Alcohol markers are made to fully saturate through the paper and dry evenly so that the color is evenly dispersed once dried.
 If you see full bleeding of color to the other side of the paper, then you know the pigment to alcohol ratio has been properly formulated.

 As you work with alcohol markers and begin to see what you truly enjoy creating, you will start to see that you will keep reaching for the same color families.
 That's when you can branch out and start playing with the other sets.
-Copic has alcohol marker sets dedicated to certain color families as you will see below.
+Copic also has alcohol marker sets dedicated to certain color families.

 Copic alcohol markers come with refillable, double-ended tips.
 You get a brush tip and a fine tip.